NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

         return filtered
 ```

-The primary purpose of the above method is to filter out irrelevant fields that are returned by the GitHub API.
-When we call this method, we pass `resp`, the raw JSON response from the API, and `filter_keys`, the set of object keys that we want to retain from the result.
-This set is combined with the `UNIVERSAL_KEYS` class attribute discussed previously to create the full set of keys to retain.
+This method filters out irrelevant fields returned by the API.
+When we call it, we pass `resp`, the JSON response from the API, and `filter_keys`, the set of fields that we want to retain from the result.
+This set is combined with the `UNIVERSAL_KEYS` class attribute to create the full set of keys to retain.

-Within this method, we create a new variable called `filtered`, which is a `dict` containing only the key-value pairs specified in the set of keys to retain.
-Following that, it checks to see if the `filtered` dict contains a `user` key, and if it does, passes the username to the [`get_user()` method](https://github.com/NickAnderegg/static-conversations/blob/main/convo/api.py#L203), shown here:
+If the `filtered` dict contains a `user` key, the method passes that username to the [`get_user()` method](https://github.com/NickAnderegg/static-conversations/blob/a6aba5cb742dfa05dbce93ed629d642e92e16416/convo/api.py#L203):

 ```python
     def get_user(self, username):